TN 6 (08-15)

 When a payee applicant has filed for the principal claimant, the office serving the payee applicant's address is the resident FO.

 When the principal claimant has a claim pending in one FO, and an auxiliary claimant with a payee applicant has filed in another FO, follow the procedures in GN 00904.030 for determining jurisdiction.
-The responsibilities of each office are outlined in GN 00501.015F.3. in this section.
+The responsibilities of each office are outlined in GN 00501.015E.3.

 Once a beneficiary is receiving payments, treat any subsequent payee action, including an application for another benefit, as a post-eligibility issue.